 Who Ate All The Pies is a gourmet pie manufacturer based in Dunedin, New Zealand.
 Owner Steven Turner and his team create specialty, high-end pies, by hand, which typically sell through supermarkets and delicatessens.
 Who Ate All The Pies was named the fastest growing manufacturer in the Otago and Lower South Island region in the 2015 Deloitte Fast50 Awards. (more…)

-Social media marketing is often top of the list nowadays when it comes to strategies and tactics for brands to reach out to, connect and engage with an audience.
+Social media marketing is often top of the list when it comes to strategies and tactics for brands to reach out to, connect and engage with an audience.
 Instagram, the mobile photo sharing app, is fast becoming a leading social media marketing tool.
-With 300 million monthly active users, there is huge opportunity for brands to connect with a well-defined group of fans and customers.
-Instagram is especially popular among younger people, with usage at 41% among those aged 16-24 and at 35% among 24-34s.
+With 600 million monthly active users, there is huge opportunity for brands to connect with a well-defined group of fans and customers.
+Instagram is especially popular among younger people, with a reported 90% of users under the age of 35.

 Whether you’re already using Instagram, thinking of getting started, or don’t even have a clue what Early Bird, Mayfair and Amaro are, here’s some inspiration from 6 brands using the platform to show a window into their world. (more…)

 This edition of Small Talk is about Squid, an award-winning rainwear design company founded in London by Viviane Jaeger and Emma-Jayne Parkes.
 The duo started out selling at a Sunday market, secured a contract with TATE Museums and The Museum of Modern Art and are now selling in 19 countries worldwide.
 They have just launched their newest venture in New Zealand by selling online using the Smallfish platform.

 We spoke to Viviane and Emma-Jayne about the milestones that have propelled the growth and success of Squid.
 Their story serves as a great example of how passion, a vision and careful research and development can drive your business to new heights. (more…)